aamanpandey/Pet_app/readme.md

 Pet Inventory App Code:

-Each time you run the program, the user is allowed to repeatedly select from the four choices described below:
+Each time users run the program, the user is allowed to repeatedly select from the four choices described below:

     1. Add a new pet